Get panoramas - HELP

 1. generate a detailed panorama in a new window

-2. get a link to a detailed panorama by e-mail.
+2. get a link to a detailed panorama by email.

 In the calculation of the panoramas the earth is taken as being an ideal sphere.
 Atmospheric refraction is accounted for with the Gaussian refraction coefficient or 0.13.
-The 3'' DEM data are interpolated down to 1'' using cubic spline methods.

 Typical approach:

 2. Click on the viewpoint in the map.
 When clicking on a point in the map, its coordinates (latitude and longitude) are taken into the corresponding entry fields in the form below.
-The viewpoint is marked with a red symbol.
+The viewpoint is marked with a blue or red symbol.

 Of course you can also enter the coordinates (in degrees) directly into the entry fields in the form.

-4. Optionally: Set the other parameters in the form.
+4. Optionally: Set other parameters in the form.
 The remaining fields in the form are preset with default values, or contain the values of previously defined panoramas, respectively.
 The default values are selected in a way to get reasonable results in most cases.

-Overview of other entry fields alongside latitude, longitude, view direction, and horizontal extension of the view, or left and right edges of the view (please take not of the tooltips popping up when the mouse cursor is moved over the fields):
+Overview of other entry fields alongside latitude, longitude, view direction, and horizontal extension of the view, or left and right edges of the view (please take note of the tooltips popping up when the mouse cursor is moved over the fields):

 Altitude - Altitude of the viewpoint above sea level (auto (= set automatically) or in meters)